abhijit-sarkar/async-php/README.md

 # async-php

-This library is not supported in Laravel Framework.
+This library is only supported in Laravel Framework.

 In config/app.php, add - AsyncPHP\AsyncPHPServiceProvider:class inside "providers"